Summary

 The MONTH function will "reset" every 12 months (like a calendar).
 To work with month durations larger than 12, use a formula to calculate months between dates.

 The MONTH function returns a number.
-If you need the month name, see this example.
+If you need a month's name, see this example.

 Examples